semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 ## 4.7 Releasing the Stable

 So far, so good.
 Let's see where we are: we built the Docker image, and, after testing it, we released it as one-pod canary deployment.
 If the canary worked, we’re ready to complete the deployment.

 ### 4.7.1 The Continuous Deployment Pipeline

 The stable deployment pipeline is the last one in the workflow.
 The pipeline does not introduce anything new.
 Again, we use `apply.sh` script to start a rolling update and `kubectl delete` to clean the canary deployment.

+Open the Workflow Builder once again and open the canary pipeline.
+Create a new pipeline branching from the canary and name it “Deploy Stable (DigitalOcean)”.

+Create the “Deploy Stable” block with the

 ``` yaml
 . . .